casper-network/docs-archive/dapp-dev-guide/ethereum-keys.md

 # Working with Ethereum Keys

-CasperLabs platform supports two types of signatures: secp256k1 and ed25519.
+The Casper platform supports two types of signatures for the creation of accounts and signing of transactions: secp256k1 and ed25519.
+Internally, the system does this is by representing the account as the hash of the public key + encryption type.
+By taking the hash of the public key and algorithm name, the likelihood of account collision is eliminated.

-In this section we'll explore secp256k1, that is used in Ethereum.
+In this section we'll explore secp256k1, commonly known as Ethereum keys.

 ## Keys Generation
-CasperLabs Client allows to generate a new secp256k1 key-pair and the coresponding Account Hash.
+Thhe CasperLabs Client enables the creatin of a new secp256k1 key-pair and the coresponding Account Hash.
 ```bash
 $ mkdir secp256k1-keys